- The value property can be used in both ways (you can read and write a value from a cell).

 Now in the above code, you have the variable “i” Which has the date as its data type.
-In the second line of the code, the value from the cell A1 is assigned to the variable.
+In the second line of the code, the value from cell A1 is assigned to the variable.

 3. Show in a MsgBox

-Now imagine, you want to show the value from the cell A1 using a message box.
-In this case, the code would be like below.
+Now imagine, you want to show the value from cell A1 using a message box.
+In this case, the code would be like the below.

-In the above code, the message box will take value from the cell A1 and show it to the user.
+In the above code, the message box will take the value from cell A1 and show it to the user.

 Change Cell Value